 Available Interpreter Services

-If you need an interpreter, you should notify the court as soon as possible as to your language needs.
-If you wait until your court date, it is most likely that your matter will be continued to a future date.
+Whether you need a foreign language interpreter or a sign language interpreter, you should notify the court as soon as possible as to your interpretation needs.
+If you wait until your court date, it is likely that your matter will have to be continued to a future date.

 Living Toolkit for Language AccessClick here to view the Living Toolkit for Language Access on the California Courts website